wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/partner-sencha-mobile-services-get-started.md

     This sends a POST request to the new mobile service hosted in Azure.
 Data from the request is inserted into the TodoItem table.

-  5. Back in the Management Portal, click the **Data** tab and then click the TodoItems table.
+  5. Back in the [Azure Management Portal], click the **Data** tab and then click the TodoItems table.

     ![Todo Items table](./media/partner-sencha-mobile-services-get-started/mobile-data-tab.png)